inariksit/cgsat/paper/grammar-testing/README.md

    * In that case, the input would already trigger `r1`
    * Cannot do neither => conflict

-But if we apply it to SELECT det instead, we have a problem:

-## Problem:

-Rule sequence
+Now contrast with a rule sequence where the second rule actually performs an action to its target.
+As before, but `r2` is changed for `s2`.

 ```
-REMOVE:r1 v IF (-1C det)
+REMOVE:r1 V IF (-1C Det)
-SELECT:s2 det IF (1 v)
+SELECT:s2 Det IF (1 V)
-REMOVE:r3 v IF (-1 det)
+REMOVE:r3 V IF (-1 Det)
 ```

-Something that will get past the first rule *and* will trigger the 3rd rule:
+Now it is possible to construe something that will get past the first rule *and* will trigger the 3rd rule:

 ```
 "<w1>"